- Fever, fast breathing, and rapid heart rate may signal septicemia.

 Confirming a diagnosis

-A septicemia diagnosis should be confirmed in a hospital setting.
-The doctor will order blood tests like a complete blood count (CBC), serum lactate levels, arterial blood classes and clotting factors.
+The diagnosis of septicemia should be confirmed in a hospital setting.
+The doctor will order blood tests like a complete blood count (CBC), serum lactate levels, arterial blood gasses (ABGs), and clotting factors.

-The doctor will also order blood culture tests to determine the underlying cause of the infection.
-Identifying the harmful microorganism can help to guide the most appropriate treatment approach.
+The doctor will also order blood cultures to identify the microorganism causing the infection, which helps guide the most appropriate treatment.

 Main causes

-Other people who are more suseptible to developing septicemia are those with severe burns or wounds, those who use a urinary catheter, or those who have a pre-existing autoimmune disease.
+Other people at higher risk of developing septicemia include those with severe burns or wounds, people who use a urinary catheter, and those with a pre‑existing autoimmune disease.

 Treatment options

-Infections that are caused by fungi, viruses or other microorganisms will also require a more targeted antibiotic to ensure the infection is treated.
+Infections caused by fungi, viruses, or other microorganisms require targeted antimicrobial treatment to ensure they are properly controlled.

-Throughout treatment, it is also to administer IV fluids to help regulate blood pressure.
-In more serious cases, the doctor may need to additionally prescribe vasopressor medications to ensure blood pressure is within normal levels.
+Throughout treatment, IV fluids are also given to help stabilize blood pressure.
+In more serious cases, the doctor may additionally prescribe vasopressor medications to keep blood pressure within normal limits.